 Providing intensive support to 80 children and young people on the edge of care, and their families, across two cohorts.

-In Cohort 1, 23 of 40 cases were closed to the local authority and 100% of the children and young people were in education or employment.
+58% of cases were closed to the local authority and over 90% of the children and young people were in education or employment.

 The London Borough of Enfield [LBE] children’s social care team needed a trusted partner to help them find a sustainable and cost-effective way of reducing the number of children on the edge of care from becoming Looked-After Children.